develoco/legovault/README.md

 Edit `docker-compose.yml` and change the environment variable `SIGNUPS_ALLOWED` from `false` to `true`.

-Restart docker compose with `docker compose restart`.
+Restart docker compose with `docker compose down && docker compose up -d`.

 Do not commit this change to the git repo.